 Working with PTSD using Trauma-Focused CBT (BPS Approved)

 Therapeutic Work with Teenagers (Centre for Child Mental Health)

 Islamic Studies: Theology, Ethics, Arabic, Hadith Studies, Quranic Sciences, History and Fiqh.

-I have worked as a Counsellor/Psychotherapist with people from a variety of backgrounds, faiths and cultures, ranging from age 4 to 84.
+In addition to my most valuable experiences of being a daughter, sister, wife and mother, I have worked as a Counsellor/Psychotherapist with people from a variety of backgrounds, faiths and cultures, ranging from age 4 to 84.

 I have been working at:

 Talk Wandsworth (South West London and St George’s Mental Health NHS Trust)

 My first degree was in Medicine which gave me an opportunity to experience working within different departments in a hospital that covered a socio-economically deprived population.
 Years of daily contact with these patients and interacting with them holistically on a personal and professional level helped me to see and understand people within their social context.
 I also began to understand them better as unique individuals with unique circumstances beyond their presenting problems.
 This has positively impacted on how I relate to my clients now in my practice as a psychotherapist.